prestonlab/fat/README.md

 FAT pipeline
 ============

+---
+This project is deprecated.
+See [fPrep](https://github.com/prestonlab/fprep) for an updated version of the core pipeline.
+Also see [MindStorm](https://github.com/mortonne/mindstorm), which has updated versions of some scripts.

+---

 Functional analysis toolbox: a set of scripts defining a pipeline for analysis of fMRI data.
 The pipeline uses FSL, ANTs, and FreeSurfer.
 It's designed to improve registration between functional images and high-resolution structural images, co-registration between functional images, and to deal with scan distortions caused by nonlinearities in field gradients.

 Scripts are written in Bash in Python, with a high-performance cluster environment in mind.
 Scripts are optimized for using resources of the Texas Advanced Computing Center (TACC), but should work on any Linux or Unix system.